[đ„ WORKSHOP] "Mathematical Foundations of AI" - 6th Ă©dition

 - Elisabeth Gassiat (Orsay Mathematics Laboratory), professor and leading statistician, who has conducted research on VAE identifiability issues;

-This day is also an opportunity for young researchers to present their work through short presentations (see call for contributions).
+This day is also an opportunity for young researchers to present their work through short presentations.

 Organizing Committee